arkdavy/LAMMPS/README.md

 ![lj-cpu-kokkos](./performance/pictures/lj_cpu-kokkos.png)

 ### OMP
 `OMP_NUM_THREADS=2` gives around 20% performance gain over the bare LAMMPS runs and around 8% in comparison with `OMP_NUM_THREADS=1` calculation.
-Moreover, the best single node timing was achieved in this case with `foss-2021b` toolchain.
 The `OMP_NUM_THREADS=4`, however, reduces some communication between MPI processes, which makes the calculations faster at `cores=~100`, where pure MPI calculations get slower.
-Although the parallel efficiency is as low as 50% in this range, it may give benefits in larger-scale calculations.
+Note, that calculations with 8 OpenMP threads per MPI task were submitted using the non-default CPU binding via `srun --cpu-bind=cores...`, otherwise some jobs were unreasonably slow.

 ![lj-cpu-omp](./performance/pictures/lj_cpu-omp.png)

 ### Kokkos (OpenMP backend)
-Similar bahaviour as with `OMP` package, although slightly slower overall.
+Similar behaviour as with `OMP` package, although slightly slower overall.

 ![lj-cpu-kokkos-omp](./performance/pictures/lj_cpu-kokkos-omp.png)

 ### Cuda: GPU & Kokkos packages
 The best performance is achieved when the number of requested GPUs is equal to the number of MPI tasks utilising one CPU each (i.e., no threading).
 In this case `foss-2021b` shows dramatic performance increase.
-Although the GPU package shows better scaling, this may change depending on a system of study
+Although the GPU package shows better scaling, this may change depending on a system of study.
+The parallel efficiency was computed in similar way as before, `T[1]/(G T[G])` with `G` being the number of GPUs

 ![lj-cuda](./performance/pictures/lj-cuda.png)

 ### Conclusions
  * Avoid exclusive when partially occupying a node if possible.

- * Calculations running on 128 cores have low parallel efficiency for chosen LJ system.
-This, however, may change when considering a different system, running a different types of calculations or using more complicated forces.
-The immediate advise would be trying to run on less than 64 cores.
-Another suggestion would be to test the parallel efficiency in a particular situation.
+ * Calculations running on 128 CPU cores have low parallel efficiency for the chosen LJ system.
+This, however, may change when considering a different system, running different types of calculations or using more complicated forces.
+The immediate advise in this situation would be to run on less cores (64 or less).
+Another suggestion would be to test the parallel efficiency in a particular system/calculation.

  * `CPU` build.  `foss-2021b-kokkos-omp` (`OpenMP` `Kokkos` backend) is probably the best candidate.
 Corresponding easyconfig is here:
      `./29Sep2021/foss-2021b/easyconfigs/LAMMPS-29Sep2021-foss-2021b-kokkos-omp.eb`